 You’ve probably noticed that the feline world also has an abundance of fad diets.
-It can become confusing for us to decide which of these diets is best suited for our cat.
-Since no two cats are the same, their dietary needs may also vary according to their specific needs.
+It can be confusing to decide which of these diets is best suited for our cat.
+Since no two cats are the same, their dietary requirements may also vary according to their specific needs.

 What is Grain-Free Cat Food?

 First thing’s first: what is grain-free cat food?
 As the name suggests, this is cat food that doesn’t contain any grains in its formula.
 However, this definition can still be a little confusing; you may be familiar with the grain-free diet for humans, but what does it mean for cats?

 It may come as a surprise, but many of the grains found in human food are also included in cat food recipes.
 Common examples include wheat, corn, rice, barley, and oats.
 Therefore, grain-free cat food is made without these common grains appearing in their ingredients list.